garyfleming/bio-etc/unwritten-abstracts.md

 * Shallow work - make work more interruptible and less deep through slicing, exploration, TDD, bdd.
 Having frequent conversations is better than having headphones on all the time
 * Lightning talk idea: scaling, attrition and the eternal September.
 Relating the idea that if you scaled beyond a certain point enough people will leave and join each year you’ll see the Wternal September kick in.
 Neeed to counteract with deliberate culture induction and training.
 * Protocol/boundaries talk.
 This tweet but applied to function definitons i.e. function definitions tell you that you have a function and a little about it, but miss huge chunks of behaviour: https://twitter.com/doriantaylor/status/1540739480612614145
+* Cynefin@and best practice for software engineering.
+Acting as if everything is on fire when it’s not etc.